 - Hand Sanitizer: I also rarely find soap in a Chinese public bathroom so I generally bring my own sanitizer.

-For more packing tips, see How to Pack for China.
+For packing tips and other great China travel hacks, visit How to Pack for China.

 8. Ask Chinese Locals Where They Eat